Crushingly Delicious Jordanian Food That You MUST Try

 Try the recipe:

 Freekeh soup is made with fire roasted baby green wheat (freekeh), tomato sauce broth and spices.
-Green wheat is high in fibre and protein and will keep you full through a day of canyoning, culture and camel riding.
+Green wheat is high in fiber and protein and will keep you full through a day of canyoning, culture and camel riding.

 Try the recipe: